Dr. John Cheslock

 Biography

-Dr. John J. Cheslock is a professor in the Education Policies Studies department at Penn State.
+Dr. John J. Cheslock is a professor in the Education Policies Studies department at the Pennsylvania State University.
 Dr. Cheslock obtained his Ph.D. in Labor Economics from Cornell University, where he served as a research assistant at the Cornell Higher Education Research Institute (CHERI).
 After graduation, he was on the faculty of the University of Arizona for eight years.

 In his studies of organizational finances, Dr. Cheslock often examines the considerable inequality that exists across higher education institutions.
 He specializes in econometric techniques that describe and decompose inequality patterns.
-His work is also informed by a range of theoretical traditions and his experiences as an academic administrator.
-Although his formal training concentrated on economic theory, he also employed ideas about sociology, management, and psychology.
-His applied understanding of organizational finances is shaped by past administrative roles where he was tasked with managing departmental budgets, directing a certificate program, creating of an online master’s program, and scaling a blended professional development academy.
+His work is informed by a range of theoretical traditions and his experiences as an academic administrator.